 - Maybe next time. (if you’re both in-person when asked, start this with a pause, and end with a smile).

 This can also be true for gossip – be unavailable, and don’t feed it.
 Sometimes people gossip ‘for fun’.
-But, if you’re trying to refrain from those vibes, the best you can do is become passive in the conversation.
-And, even better if you are able to change the topic to something else!
+But if you’re trying to refrain from those vibes, the best you can do is become passive in the conversation.
+Even better if you are able to change the topic to something else!

 Tip #5 – Mellow down the opportunity.

 - Make shorter commitments if going out is required.
-You can monitor this best, if you have a schedule to back you up.
-In other words, another commitment that follows this short meetup.
+You can monitor this best if you have a schedule to back you up.
+In other words, another commitment follows this short meetup.

-- Instead of plans that require a lot of communication, plan something less investing, such as a movie or a concert.
-Or instead of a lunch, just meet for coffee.
+- Instead of plans that require a lot of communication or more energy, plan something less investing, such as a movie or a concert.
+Or instead of lunch, just meet for coffee.

-- Suggest something else, at a different time.
-Both of which are more agreeable to you.
-I always like to think, that if you’re able to enjoy your terms, it is half as less toxic.
+- Suggest something else at a different time, both of which are more agreeable to you.
+I always like to think that if you’re able to enjoy yourself on your terms, it is half as draining.

-- Try to include more mutual people in the plan that can dissipate the effect of the toxicity you experience.
+- Try to include more mutual people in the plan who can dissipate the effect of the toxicity you experience.

-It takes time and conscious effort to not resent people that bring a bad vibe to our spirit.
-The fact is, that WE are the ones unable to navigate out of situations because we don’t want to stop ‘being nice’.
+It takes time and conscious effort to not resent people who bring a bad vibe to our spirit.
+The fact is, we are the ones unable to navigate out of situations because we don’t want to stop ‘being nice’.

-The methods suggested remain in the territory of humanness, and allow you to start placing a distance.
+The methods suggested remain in the territory of humaneness and allow you to start keeping a distance.
 So feel free to use them without a second thought.
-Toxic people out, healthy relationships in! 🙂